yereverluvinunclebert/Panzer-tank-memory-gauge-Xwidget/README.md

 Dieselpunk Desktop RAM Storage widget, written in Jscript for the XWidget Engine.
 Created for XP, Vista, Win7, 8, 10+ as well as the Apple Mac/Linux with Wine.

+This widget is now deprecated and is retained for historical reasons only, it still works but time moves ever onward - please use the VB6 version instead that you will find here: https://github.com/yereverluvinunclebert/Panzer-RAM-Gauge-VB6

 ![panzer-ramphoto-1440x900](https://github.com/yereverluvinunclebert/Panzer-tank-memory-gauge-Xwidget/assets/2788342/e43eae96-661c-40cf-9707-9b6628a5c92a)

 This Panzer widget is an attractive dieselpunk Yahoo widget for your desktop.